-Figure 13 The production increase relative to the investment cost based on current available Vestas turbines.
+Figure 23 The production increase relative to the investment cost based on current available Vestas turbines.
 By increasing height, costs are extrapolated using DKK 100.000 per m hub height increase; the rotor area is kept constant.

-Figure 14 Similar, the production increase relative to the investment cost based on current available Vestas turbines, for increasing height, where costs are extrapolated using DKK 50.000 per m hub height increase, the rotor area is kept constant.
+Figure 24 Similar, the production increase relative to the investment cost based on current available Vestas turbines, for increasing height, where costs are extrapolated using DKK 50.000 per m hub height increase, the rotor area is kept constant.

-Figure 13 and Figure 14 demonstrate that except for in the offshore roughness class 0 hub heights above today's standard would lead to improved cost efficiency.
-In countries like Germany and Sweden, the improvements are generally at the higher end due to a higher average roughness class, and in the recent years 140m hub height are becoming common in commercial projects.
+Figures 13 and 14 outline that, with the exception of offshore roughness class 0, elevating hub heights beyond current standards would enhance cost efficiency.
+This improvement tends to be more pronounced in countries like Germany and Sweden due to their higher average roughness classes.
+In recent times, hub heights of 140m are becoming increasingly common in commercial projects in these regions.